Georges Head to Middle Head Loop

 • Wear comfortable shoes with good grip as some sections near the water can be slippery and other areas muddy particularly after rain.

-• Water, hat, sunscreen and swimmers recommended.
+• Water, hat, sunscreen and swimmers are recommended.
 And pack your snorkel and flippers of you decide to take the side trail down to Chowder Bay.

 Getting to Georges Head

 The Georges Head to Middle Head loop walk is approximately 6 kms long and can take anywhere from one hour to several, depending on stops for exploration or diversion.
-The map above points to some of the main things to look out for along the way.
+The trail is not a difficult one and the terrain is mostly flat but there is a steep uphill section through bushland at the end.

 Georges Head Lookout to Middle Head–Gubbuh Gubbuh